kpsdev1/blackjack/README.md

 If the dealer busts and you do not then you wint the hand.

 ## Features:

 ### Welcome Screen
-- When the user starts the game they are greeted with large text that says **Welecome to the BlackJack Table**.
+- When the user starts the game they are greeted with large text that says **Welcome to the BlackJack Table**.
 - To get the below effect I used the pyfiglet module and set the font equal to **slant** and the color to blue.
 - The below this it will ask the user to enter their name.
 ![Welcome text that loads when the game is started. ](readme-docs/images/welcome_screen.png)